RikkaApps/Sui/template/magisk_module/README.md

 ## Changelog

+### v12.2.0 (2021-09-11)

+- Add adb root support (disabled by default, see description at []GitHub release](https://github.com/RikkaApps/Sui/releases))
+- Fix using UserService will crash sui service on some devices

 ### v12.1.4 (2021-08-28)

 - Make sure original extras from newActivity is not deserialized (For example, this will fix the crash of MIUI Settings "All specs" page)